hamzaalikhan1122/react-project/README.md

-RUN "npm install" inside the project folder, where package.json file is available.
+RUN "npm install" in terminal inside the project folder, where package.json file is available.